-Academic HealthPlans, Inc. ("AHP") is the insurance broker for <<University / College Name>> and helps to administer your student health insurance plan.
+Academic HealthPlans, Inc. ("AHP") is the insurance broker for <<bb/>b_text_1(University/College Name)>> and helps to administer your student health insurance plan.
 We are committed to protecting the security and confidentiality of all the information we maintain.
 We are writing to inform you about an incident involving some of your health plan information.
 This notice explains the incident, measures we have taken, and some steps you can take in response.
 To date, we do not have any evidence that indicates that your information was actually accessed or misused, but we are notifying you of this incident out of an abundance of caution.

+On <

-On [Date], we notified <<Health Insurance Carrier Name>> of an email phishing incident that targeted AHP employees and may have resulted in unauthorized access to emails and attachments in the employees' email accounts.
+Carrier Name)>> of an email phishing incident that targeted AHP employees and may have resulted in unauthorized access to emails and attachments in the employees' email accounts.
 The investigation determined that two AHP employees' email accounts were subject to unauthorized access as a result of the incident between the dates of August 6, 2020 and August 24, 2020, and on October 2, 2020.
 Although we did not find any evidence that indicates that any emails or attachments were exported from the employees' email accounts or that any information was targeted or actually viewed, we could not definitively rule out that possibility.
 The investigation confirmed that the unauthorized access was limited to AHP's cloud-based, Microsoft Office 365 email system and did not involve AHP's enrollment waiver platform or any other AHP systems.

 Subsequently, in order to determine if any emails or attachments contained personal information, we reviewed, both programmatically and manually, the information contained in the employees' email accounts.
-Based on this review, we determined that emails or attachments in the employees' email accounts contained information about you, including your name in combination with your << Type of PHI involved for Individual>>
+Based on this review, we determined that emails or attachments in the employees' email accounts contained information about you, including your name in combination with your < b2b_text_4(Type of PHI involved for Individual)>>

 We recommend that you regularly review the explanation of benefits received from your health insurer.
 If you see services that you did not receive, please contact the insurer immediately.
-As a precaution, we have secured the services of Experian® to offer you a complimentary one-year membership of Experian's IdentityWorksSM.
-This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
-IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect your information, please see the pages that follow this letter.
+As a precaution, we have secured the services of Kroll to provide identity monitoring at no cost to you for two years.
+Kroll is a global leader in risk mitigation and response, and their team has extensive experience helping people who have sustained an unintentional exposure of confidential data.
+Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
+For more information about Kroll's identity monitoring, including instructions on how to activate your complimentary two-year membership, please visit the below website: